learn-co-curriculum/mobile-development-curriculum/marks-rough-drafts/3-1-object-orientation-drafts.md

 Because designated initializers, in particular, can produce some ridiculously long method names in Objective-C, relying on autocomplete to reference the declared method elsewhere your in code is good practice to both save keystrokes and to defend against typos.

 In the `.m` implementation file for the class, utilize autocomplete by typing the instance method indicator (`-`) followed by the first few letters of the method name.
-In the case of initializers this will be `initWith`.
+In the case of non-default initializers this will be `initWith...`.
 Select the appropriate method if there is more than one option and open the curly braces `{` `}` that contain the implementation code.

 ```objc
 // FISWarship.m